Hiring Local Talent and Extras: Casting Across Cultures

 SAG-AFTRA regulations and professional standards

-The Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA) sets professional standards for screen actors.
-Understanding these rules prevents production delays and ensures legal compliance.
+The Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA) sets pro standards for screen actors.
+Knowing these rules heads off delays and keeps you on the right side of the law.

-• SAG-AFTRA membership determines minimum pay scales and working conditions
+- SAG-AFTRA membership sets minimum pay scales and working conditions

-• Union agreements cover meal breaks, overtime, and travel allowances
+- Union agreements cover meal breaks, late hours, and travel allowances

 Union vs Non-Union

-SAG-AFTRA union actors have guaranteed minimum daily rates (currently $216 for extras, $600+ for principal roles) plus overtime provisions.
-Non-union talent offers more flexibility but still requires proper contracts and tax documentation.
+SAG-AFTRA union actors get guaranteed minimum daily rates (now $216 for extras and $600+ for principal roles) plus late-hours pay.
+Non-union talent gives more flexibility, but you still need proper contracts and tax records.

 Working Time Limits

-Standard shooting days are 12 hours maximum, with mandatory meal breaks every 6 hours.
-Overtime kicks in after 8 hours, and night work (10 PM-6 AM) carries premium rates.
-Weekend and holiday work requires additional approvals and higher compensation.
+Standard shooting days run 12 hours at most, with required meal breaks every 6 hours.
+Late-hours pay starts after 8 hours, and night work (10 PM-6 AM) carries premium rates.
+Weekend and holiday work needs extra sign-offs and higher pay.

 Travel and Accommodation

-Talent traveling more than 30 miles from their base location are entitled to travel allowances.
-Overnight stays require accommodation provision or per diems.
-These costs add up quickly for location shoots outside the five boroughs.
+Talent who travel more than 30 miles from their base are owed travel allowances.
+Overnight stays need a hotel or a per diem.
+These costs add up fast for location shoots outside the five boroughs.

 Payment Structures and Budgeting